Polynomially knotted 2-spheres: Prerequisites

-In general there may not exist a regular projection for a given $2$-knot.
-However, it has been proved \cite{Gluck} that for every $2$-knot $K$ in $\mathbb{R}^4$ there exists a $2$-knot $\tilde{K}$ which is ambient isotopic to $K$ and for $\tilde{K}$ a regular projection exists.
+To study a $2$-knot, we project its image on a suitable $3$-dimensional space.
+Let $F$ be a closed surface.
+A map $g:F \rightarrow \R^{3}$ is called a {\it generic map} or a map in a {\it general position} if every point in $g(F)$ is either a regular point, a double point, a triple point or a branch point (Figure \ref{fig:singular points}). \begin{definition} Choose a vector $v \in \R^{4}$ and let us take a projection of $\R^{4}$ onto some hyperplane $H$ orthogonal $v$ by a projection map $\pi:\R^{4} \rightarrow H$.
+A 2-knot $F$ is in general position with respect to $\pi$ or $\pi$ is a {\it generic projection} of $F$ if $\pi\vert_{F}:F \rightarrow H$ is a smooth immersion. \end{definition} \begin{remark} In general, a regular projection for a given $2$-knot may not exist.
+However, it has been proved \cite{Glu} that for every $2$-knot $F$ in $\R^4$, there exists a $2$-knot $\tilde{F}$ which is ambient isotopic to $F$ and for which a regular projection exists. \end{remark}